networkteam/zebra/README.md

 4. Create a new release with release notes from newly created tag on github
 5. The new release will trigger GitHub Actions that will publish to NPM

+## 🙏 Appreciation

+Special thanks to Philip Schmidt (@esdete2) for initiating and pushing the full-editing approach and implementing the first Zebra project in his spare-time.

 ## License

 [MIT](./LICENSE.md)